-- a) At the top: indicate which QL group you are in - b) The work must be done in pen, and on regular 8.5×11 blank white paper (it must fit into my scanner).
+Another example: If you are in the Odd Friday QL group but there was no school on Friday (due to holiday or instructor's absence), then use the Monday's lecture for your QL b) The work must be done in pen, and on regular 8.5×11 blank white paper (it must fit into my scanner).
 Divide your paper into two sections vertically.
 The left side should be 2/3 of the paper, and the right side 1/3 of the paper.